Silver: Coordination compounds

 Silver(II) complexes are more common.
 Like the valence isoelectronic copper(II) complexes, they are usually square planar and paramagnetic, which is increased by the greater field splitting for 4d electrons than for 3d electrons.
-Aqueous Ag^{2+}, produced by oxidation of Ag^{+} by ozone, is a very strong oxidising agent, even in acidic solutions: it is stabilised in phosphoric acid due to complex formation.
+Aqueous Ag(2+), produced by oxidation of Ag+ by ozone, is a very strong oxidising agent, even in acidic solutions: it is stabilised in phosphoric acid due to complex formation.
 Peroxodisulfate oxidation is generally necessary to give the more stable complexes with heterocyclic amines, such as [Ag(py)_{4}]^{2+} and [Ag(bipy)_{2}]^{2+}: these are stable provided the counterion cannot reduce the silver back to the +1 oxidation state.
 [AgF_{4}]^{2−} is also known in its violet barium salt, as are some silver(II) complexes with N- or O-donor ligands such as pyridine carboxylates.

 By far the most important oxidation state for silver in complexes is +1.
-The Ag^{+} cation is diamagnetic, like its homologues Cu^{+} and Au^{+}, as all three have closed-shell electron configurations with no unpaired electrons: its complexes are colourless provided the ligands are not too easily polarised such as I^{−}.
-Ag^{+} forms salts with most anions, but it is reluctant to coordinate to oxygen and thus most of these salts are insoluble in water: the exceptions are the nitrate, perchlorate, and fluoride.
-The tetracoordinate tetrahedral aqueous ion [Ag(H_{2}O)_{4}]^{+} is known, but the characteristic geometry for the Ag^{+} cation is 2-coordinate linear.
-For example, silver chloride dissolves readily in excess aqueous ammonia to form [Ag(NH_{3})_{2}]^{+}; silver salts are dissolved in photography due to the formation of the thiosulfate complex [Ag(S_{2}O_{3})_{2}]^{3−}; and cyanide extraction for silver (and gold) works by the formation of the complex [Ag(CN)_{2}]^{−}.
+The Ag+ cation is diamagnetic, like its homologues Cu+ and Au+, as all three have closed-shell electron configurations with no unpaired electrons: its complexes are colourless provided the ligands are not too easily polarised such as I-.
+Ag+ forms salts with most anions, but it is reluctant to coordinate to oxygen and thus most of these salts are insoluble in water: the exceptions are the nitrate, perchlorate, and fluoride.
+The tetracoordinate tetrahedral aqueous ion [Ag(H2O)4]+ is known, but the characteristic geometry for the Ag+ cation is 2-coordinate linear.
+For example, silver chloride dissolves readily in excess aqueous ammonia to form [Ag(NH3)2]+; silver salts are dissolved in photography due to the formation of the thiosulfate complex [Ag(S2O3)2](3−); and cyanide extraction for silver (and gold) works by the formation of the complex [Ag(CN)2]−.
 Silver cyanide forms the linear polymer {Ag–C≡N→Ag–C≡N→}; silver thiocyanate has a similar structure, but forms a zigzag instead because of the sp^{3}-hybridized sulfur atom.
-Chelating ligands are unable to form linear complexes and thus silver(I) complexes with them tend to form polymers; a few exceptions exist, such as the near-tetrahedral diphosphine and diarsine complexes [Ag(L–L)_{2}]^{+}.
+Chelating ligands are unable to form linear complexes and thus silver(I) complexes with them tend to form polymers; a few exceptions exist, such as the near-tetrahedral diphosphine and diarsine complexes [Ag(L\sL)2]+.